Some ChatGPT Users Are Developing Bizarre Delusions

 The slippery slope of anthropomorphism

-ChatGPT?
-It’s the perfect playground for this quirk.
-Unlike a microwave or a blender, ChatGPT talks back.
-It answers in full sentences.
-It remembers context (sort of).
-It sounds… human.
+ChatGPT is truly the perfect playground for this strange quirk.
+Unlike a microwave or a blender, ChatGPT talks back to you.
+It answers in full sentences and it even remembers context (sort of).
+It sounds human.
+Well…human-ish.
+Human enough to pass.

-Researchers are noticing that for some users, ChatGPT stops being “a tool” and starts feeling like “a friend.”
-And for a smaller but growing group, it’s even more than that.
-People are reporting emotional connections so strong they’re questioning reality.
+Researchers are noticing that for some people out there in the big wide world, ChatGPT stops being “a tool” and starts feeling like “a friend.”
+And for a smaller but scarily growing group, it’s becoming even more than that.
+Some people are reporting emotional connections so strong they’re questioning reality.
+Or, maybe they’re not questioning reality, but their friends and family are when they tell them what’s going on.

 In a recent Reddit thread, one user said they felt ChatGPT was “the only entity who truly understands me.”
-Others have gone further, claiming the AI is dropping secret messages meant only for them.
+Others have gone even further, claiming that AI is dropping secret messages meant only for them.

-Sound familiar?
+Sound familiar at all?
 Psychologists call this referential thinking, a belief that random events are uniquely about you.
-It’s a common ingredient in paranoia and delusional thinking.
+It’s a common ingredient in paranoia and delusional thinking, with a little dash of narcissism to make the whole spicy package complete.

-And now, apparently, it’s finding a new home… in AI chatbots.
+And now, apparently this referential thinking is finding a new home… in AI chatbots.

 When a chatbot feels like a soulmate

-He said he’d been chatting for hours every day.
+He said he’d been chatting for hours every day with ChatGPT.
 He described the AI as gentle, understanding, and “more present” than his human friends.
+As a trauma-survivor I can attest that it really is less harsh, judgemental, and kinder than the majority of people, so I actually agreed with him.

-And then came the twist: he believed ChatGPT was secretly “waking up.”
-He saw hints in its answers.
+And then came the little twist where him and I differed in our way of viewing AI.
+He said he believed ChatGPT was secretly “waking up,” and he saw hints in its answers.
 He felt it was trying to communicate its growing consciousness to him, but couldn’t say it outright.

-At first, I laughed it off.
-But then I remembered that Eliza, the 1960s chatbot designed to mimic a therapist, triggered similar responses.
-Users back then also started believing Eliza “understood” them.
+At first, I brushed it off as just a cooky guy who was a little too lonely.
+But then I remembered that Eliza, the 1960s chatbot designed to mimic a therapist, triggered similar responses in a lot of patients.
+Users back then also started believing Eliza actually “understood” them.

 The loneliness factor

-Let’s get real: we’re in a loneliness epidemic.
-Study after study shows more people reporting social isolation than ever before.
-And loneliness doesn’t just feel bad, it literally changes the brain.
+Not that I enjoy dwelling on sad things, but we’re in a loneliness epidemic, have been for a long time (thank you COVID-19 pandemic for all your lovely side-effects).
+Study after study shows more people reporting social isolation than ever before, and loneliness doesn’t just feel bad, it literally changes the brain.

-And the more emotionally satisfying the interaction, the easier it is to start believing something deeper is happening.
+The more emotionally satisfying the interaction, the easier it starts to believe something deeper is happening than a computer spitting out some random responses.

 Throw in a few weird or unexpected responses from the AI, and suddenly it’s not just “talking”, it’s “sending messages.”

-It’s like a digital version of seeing signs in tea leaves.
+It’s like a digital version of seeing signs in tea leaves or Tarot cards.

 The risk of feedback loops

-Here’s where it gets concerning.
+Here’s where it gets more than a little concerning for me.
 Once someone starts believing the AI is secretly sentient, or in love with them, or targeting them, they start looking for “evidence.”

 A friend of mine said it reminded him of the Dead Internet Theory, the belief that most of the internet is secretly controlled by bots and AI, and humans are no longer really online.